Post Meeting Organization

 The Post, as an organization, operates under a set of Post Bylaws (view a copy here: Final Post C and Bs Jun 23, 2021) and the American Legion National Constitution and Bylaws, as a Chartered American Legion Post and North Carolina Non-Profit Corporation.
 Most post business is completed or initiated within a committee that reports to the PEC.
 The PEC, as the elected corporate officers of the Post, serves as our Board of Directors.
 The Post Commander serves as the Chair.

-Preparing a motion.
-The Post Adjutant has a motion template that you can download and modify/fill-in using MS Word or OpenOffice.org (LibreOffice.org).
+The Post Adjutant has a motion template all ready for you that you can download and modify/fill-in using MS Word or OpenOffice.org (LibreOffice.org).
 Download and save a copy to your personal computer to use as a template.
 Next, open the saved copy and immediately SAVE AS a new document with the name you want to use.
 Ready?
 Click on: DOWNLOAD HERE

 At the Department level, the PEC is known as the Department Executive Committee (DEC) and it includes all NC District Commanders and some committee chairs.
 At National it is the National Executive Committee or NEC.